This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Rathaus & The Austrian Parliament Building

-Built between 1872 and 1883, the Rathaus or Vienna’s City Hall is the most important secular building in Vienna.
+The 19th-century Rathaus or Vienna City Hall is the most important secular building in Vienna.
 The impressive building was designed by the architect Friedrich Von Schmidt in Neo-Gothic style.

 The Athena statue in front of the Austrian Parliament.